rumanstheddy/rumanstheddy/README.md

 -->
 # Hello! 👋

-I'm Sumanth, a Front-end Software Engineer at U.S. Bank with a passion for crafting efficient and intuitive user experiences. 🚀
+I'm Sumanth, a Front-end Software Engineer with a passion for crafting efficient and intuitive user experiences. 🚀

 🌍 **Location:** Raleigh-Durham-Chapel Hill Area, North Carolina
 🎓 **Education:** Master's in Computer Science from Northeastern University